-The LDBC will take adequate and specific measures to ensure that the software it releases in its public repository as specified in Article 1 (f) properly complies with this intention while protecting the IPR rights of LDBC.
+The LDBC will take adequate and specific measures to ensure that the software it releases in its public repositor(ies) as specified in Article 1 (f) properly complies with this intention while protecting the IPR rights of LDBC.

-(b) The Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) License (https://creativecommons.org/licenses/by-nd/4.0/) must be used for all IPR Assets listed under 9.1 (b), 9.1 (c), and 9.1 (d).
+(d) The Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) License (https://creativecommons.org/licenses/by-nd/4.0/) will be used for non-code publications which are part of Benchmark Materials..